noh-lab/comparative-dicty-symbionts/README.md

 Repository to support: Comparative genomics support reduced-genome *Paraburkholderia* symbionts of *Dictyostelium discoideum* amoebas are ancestrally adapted professional symbionts

 Supporting data and scripts are organized as follow:
-- shell_scripts_and_input: all scripts and input data to recreate the analysis prior to visualization
+- shell_scripts_and_input: scripts and input data to recreate analyses prior to visualization
-- R_scripts_and_input: all scripts and input data to recreate visualizations and statistical analyses
+- R_scripts_and_input: scripts and input data to recreate visualizations and statistical analyses
 - additional_output: data that were not directly used for visualizations or statistics; includes data used in the genome browser @ burk.colby.edu

 These data were generated from genome FASTA files available via NCBI.
 A descriptive version of all analyses and steps can be found below.
 &nbsp;

 ## a. *Paraburkholderia* genome selection and gene prediction
-We selected 12 additional *Paraburkholderia* genomes for comparative analysis with the three *D. discoideum*-associated species genomes.
+Select the genomes you want to compare.
+We started with the three *D. discoideum* (dicty)-associated *Paraburkholderia* genomes and selected 12 additional *Paraburkholderia* genomes for comparative analysis with the three *D. discoideum*-associated species genomes.

 | Species | Abbreviation | RefSeq file |
 | -------- | -------- | -------- |